ION606/ION606/README.md

 Hello there!
 I'm ION606, the creator of Selmer Bot.
-I'm currently a full-time student trying and somehow failing to get into the Github Student program.
+I'm currently a full-time student trying not to neglect most of my projects and failing :/

 <!---